Wildlife Growers Fruit Tree Nursery

 Wild Tree = 45

 Hershey = 16

-Last year, we had so much demand for our grafted honey locust trees that we sold all of our standing inventory and almost all of this year's production.
+We've had so much demand for our grafted honey locust trees that we have sold all of our standing inventory.
 We are working diligently to work out a production system that can keep up with demand.
 We appreciate your business and ask that you be patient as we determine how to better supply your needs. -- David A. Osborn, Owner